-Liabilities have been estimated on an actuarial basis using the latest full valuation of the scheme as at 31 March 2022.
-Barnett Waddingham, an independent firm of actuaries, has assessed the Royal County of Berkshire Pension Fund liabilities.
+Liabilities have been estimated on an actuarial basis using the latest full valuation of the scheme as at 31 March 2022 rolled forward allowing for different financial assumptions about mortality rates, salary levels, etc. Barnett Waddingham, an independent firm of actuaries, has assessed the Royal County of Berkshire Pension Fund liabilities.

-These assumptions are set with reference to market conditions at 31 March 2022 and will vary depending on the duration of the employer's liabilities, estimated at 20 years.
+These assumptions are set with reference to market conditions as at 31 March 2023 and will vary depending on the duration of the employer's liabilities (estimated at 20 years for the Council).
 The (Single Equivalent) Discount Rate is based on notional cash flows relating to the annualised Merrill Lynch AA rated corporate bond yield curve.